Skip to content

 Working with AJAX

-• AJAX (Asynchronous JavaScript and XML) is a web development technique that allows web applications to send and retrieve data from a server asynchronously without reloading the entire webpage.
+AJAX (Asynchronous JavaScript and XML) is a web development technique that allows web applications to send and retrieve data from a server asynchronously without reloading the entire page.
+Only the relevant parts of the page are updated, making interactions faster and smoother.

-• AJAX is not a programming language but a concept that combines several technologies.
-While traditionally the XMLHttpRequest object was used, the modern Fetch API has largely replaced it due to its simplicity and flexibility.
+AJAX is not a programming language but a concept that combines several technologies: JavaScript, the Fetch API (or the older XMLHttpRequest), HTML/CSS, and data exchange formats like JSON.

-Search without page reload:
+Example — search without page reload:

-1. You type a search query and click “Search”.
+1. You type a search query and click “Search.”

 • Live search: Search suggestions that appear as you type.